 Based on my results (more on that below), I started taking a Vitamin D supplement and an iron supplement.
 I already take psyllium, which was recommended, so I kept that up.

 Since I’m already very active (running, strength training, riding the Peloton, yoga and golfing), my action plan said to simply continue aerobic exercise, aiming for 150 minutes per week.
 That’s 5 sessions of 30 minutes.
 Not a problem!

 Re-testing is part of what makes InsideTracker so powerful — and so interesting.
 I love seeing the trends in my results over time.
-I’m already excited to take another test in a few months to see what changes as I continue in my postpartum journey.

 What My Test Showed Post Baby

 When I got my blood test back in March 2021, I had some improvements since my previous test.
 So that was good news.
 Many things stayed the same, but I also got a few “needs work” results that I addressed.